maciejp12/logates/README.md

    All objects can be rotated and resized(excluding cables).
 To rotate an object first select it and click rotate selected
     button on top panel(or press key 'r').

-   To aesize an object first select it and click
+   To resize an object first select it and click
     add/remove width/height buttons on top panel.
     Objects cannot be resized to be smaller than minimum size(default 16px width and 16px height).